panosof13/sadssa/README.md

         System.out.println(response.getHeader().toString());
 ```
 ---
 <p>This lookup will list DNS Text (TXT) records for a domain.
-The DNS lookup is done directly against the domain's authoritative name servers, so changes to DNS TXT Records should show up instantly.As we can see below if we run the given code with the correct DNS Zone record that we create before as well as with the same resolver,we will get instantly DNS TXT Records.</p>
+The DNS lookup is done directly against the domain's authoritative name servers, so changes to DNS TXT Records should show up instantly.
+As we can see below if we run the given code with the correct DNS Zone record that we create before as well as with the same resolver,we will get instantly DNS TXT Records.</p>

 ```Java
 Lookup lookup = null;